-Palm trees recall warm temperatures, exotic flora and vacation type lazes in the sun.
+Palm trees recall warm temperatures, exotic flora, and vacation type lazes in the sun.
 We are often tempted to plant one to harvest that tropical feel in our own landscape.
-Queen palms are hardy in United States Department of Agriculture zones 9b to 11, which makes them intolerant of the temperatures in most of our country.
+Queen palms are hardy in USDA zones 9b to 11, which makes them intolerant of the temperatures in most of our country.
 Even warm regions, such as Florida, tend to fall into an 8b to 9a zone, which is below the Queen palm’s hardiness range.
 Queen palm cold damage can be fatal in extreme winters.
 For this reason, knowing how to overwinter queen palms is a must to protect your investment.

 Queen Palm Cold Damage

 The queen palm (Syagrus romanzoffiana) is a majestic tropical tree that can grow up to 50 feet (15 m.) in height.
 It is easily damaged by temperatures below 25 degrees F. (-3 C.).
 Winterizing queen palm trees that are at their mature height is nearly impossible.
 Smaller specimens can be protected from light freezes and snow.
 If exposure is brief, queen palm cold damage may be recoverable.
 There are some things you can do to minimize any adverse issues with a little extra care of queen palm in winter.

 The types of queen palm cold damage will vary due to the plants exposure and location.
 Low exposure will result in tattered and discolored fronds.
 Heavier damage will result in a condition called spear pull, where the frond easily slips out of the trunk when you pull on it.
 The stem will be soft and wet.
 This condition is rarely recoverable.